uio-carpentry/organisational/meetings/250220_board_meeting.md

   * If we have this information and it looks useful, shall we try to have a meeting with the instructors to discuss it?
  * 0 of 2 Centrally-Organised workshop(s) organised this year.
 To schedule a workshop, please submit a workshop request form at least 2-3 months before your desired workshop date.
 Workshop benefits will be forfeited if they are not used before the end of the membership.
    * Can someone come up with more details here?
 Do we even want this?
 Could this be a way of getting more action?
 Or would it just be a repetition of what we provide already with more overhead?
 Opinions?
    * It costs a little.
 We must provide board and travel for instructor.
 Maybe not so beneficial for us.
-Better to use our own reseources.
+Better to use our own resources.
    * Re-start Study group with a focus on AI
      * This is already happening at the library and RS is involved.
 We could come up with something else if necessary, but what?
 How did this work in the past?
 What did people find useful?
 (I feel our interests are a bit too fragmented, it is not straightforward to find something that would make everyone happy - FB)